 Blocking of the optical path between the target and detector can cause low readings.
-Occasionally, accumulated materials on the diffuser can block the optical path in three common ways:
+Occasionally, accumulated materials on the diffuser of the upward-looking radiometer and in the apertures of the downward-looking radiometer can block the optical path in three common ways:

-- 1. Moisture or debris on the diffuser.

-- 2. Dust during periods of low rainfall.

-- 3. Salt deposit accumulation from evaporation of sea spray or sprinkler irrigation water.
+- 1. Moisture or debris on the diffuser (upward-looking) or in the apertures (downward-looking). - 2.
+Dust during periods of low rainfall. - 3.
+Salt deposit accumulation from evaporation of sea spray or sprinkler irrigation water.